Mastering Marinades: Storage, Usage, and Buying Guide for Perfect Flavors

 • Don't skip the resting time: After marinating, let the food rest for a few minutes before cooking.
 This allows the flavors to settle and enhance the taste.

-• Repurpose leftover marinades: If you have extra marinated spice mix, use it as a base for sauces, dips, or even salad dressings.
+• Repurpose leftover marinades: If you have extra marinade, use it as a base for sauces, dips, or even salad dressings.
+If it was used with raw meat, boil it vigorously for 5 minutes first to kill bacteria.

-Buying Guide: What You Need for Perfect Marinated Dishes
+Buying Guide: What You Need for Perfect Marinades

-If you’re serious about marinated dishes, having the right tools and ingredients is key.
-Here’s a guide to help you choose wisely:
+If you're serious about perfect marinades, having the right tools and ingredients is key.
+Here's a guide to help you choose wisely:

 Ingredient Use Case Best For